 - Opening on Worcester High Street, Pandora Jewellery

 These sustainable businesses have substantial sales, a healthy profit and have maintained good financial health.

 The FSP Retail News Index is a 3 month moving average measure of sentiment in reported retail news stories.

-The February RNI index for All Retailers, at 103, has increased by 1.
+- The March RNI index for All Retailers, at 101, has decreased by 2.

 For the full report, click here.

 FSP on average reviews over 350 unique items of retailer news.
 Each article is scored according to sentiment.
 RNI is the sum of these scores indexed against 2005 and averaged over a three month period.
 The RNI time series for all retailers starts from May 2002.